ATTORNEYS

 Mackenzie Span

-Mackenzie Morris is a Criminal Defense and Family Law Attorney at Neiley & Morris, bringing an extensive background in defense-focused litigation and client-centered representation.
+Mackenzie Morris is a Criminal Defense and Family Law Attorney at Neiley & Morris, bringing an extensive background in litigation and client-centered representation.

 Areas of Practice